Enhanced adaptive surrogate models with applications in uncertainty quantification for nanoplasmonics: Application

-We assume that the \gls{rv}s $Y_n$, $n=1,2,\dots,N=17$, are independent, uncorrelated and distributed in the ranges defined by their nominal values and variations.
+We assume that the \gls{rv}s $Y_n$, $n=1,2,\dots,N=17$, are independent and distributed in the ranges defined by their nominal values and variations.
 The variations of the material parameters are chosen according to the error estimate provided by Johnson and Christy \textit{based on the instrumental accuracy of the reflection and transmission measurements} \cite{johnson1972}.
 Since no further information on the distributions of those measurement uncertainties are specified, the given error estimate is assumed to correspond to a $2\sigma$ interval.
 For the geometrical parameters only small variations in the range of $\pm \SI{1.5}{nm}$ are considered (with a $2\sigma$ interval of $\pm\SI{1}{nm}$).

-Assuming uniformly distributed \glspl{rv} would keep the parameter realizations bounded in the desired ranges, however, this would be a very restrictive assumption.
-Normal \glspl{rv} would be a more realistic choice, which could, however, lead to unphysical parameter realizations, e.g. negative geometry values, due to their unbounded support.
-In this work, we opt for beta distributions, which have bounded support and can approximate normal distributions for suitable choices of their shape parameters \cite[Appendix B]{xiu2010}.
+We opt for beta distributions, which have bounded support and can approximate normal distributions for suitable choices of their shape parameters \cite[Appendix B]{xiu2010}.
 The shape parameters are chosen based on the results of a series of Kolmogorov-Smirnov fitting tests \cite{lopes2011}.
-Fig.~\ref{fig:beta_pdf} presents such an approximation for the grating depth parameter.
-The corresponding \gls{pdf} for each \gls{rv} $\{Y_n\}_{n=1}^N$ reads { }where $l_n$ and $u_n$ denote the lower and upper support bound, respectively.